-COURSE TITLE: that you do not Credit / Honors course at East Centra currently possess the academic cred ral.
-Thus, you may be adm nitted to the cour rse(s) on an appeals basis with the fo llowing understandings: P / Dual Credit / Honors course is a re-level coursework and demanding tire AP / Dual Credi attitude is exped es are collaborative in nature.
-A pos itive and contributory ademic performance to that expected igh standard and will not adapt to you , ional; however, if pursuing an Indiana viewing your transcript with your cou You must maint ain a "C-"averag ge each semester to remain in the co urse.
-I agree to the above course for the upcomir k to be admitted into my chosen AP / Dual Credit / Honors Student Signature Date Parent Signature Date Teacher Approval Date Counselor Signature Date
+COURSE TITLE: You have registered for an AP / Dual Credit / Honors course at East Central High School.
+A review your transcript reveals that you do not currently possess the academic credentials recommended fo success in these courses at East Central.
+Thus, you may be admitted to the course(s) on an appeals basis with the following understandings: Academic commitment to any AP / Dual Credit / Honors course is a must!
+All students must be prepared for rigorous college-level coursework and demanding time obligations.
+AP / Dual Credit / Honors courses are collaborative in nature.
+A positive and contributory attitude is expected!
+You must raise your level of academic performance to that expected in this high-level course The course will be taught to a high standard and will not adapt to you; you will be expected to adapt to it!
+The AP exam in May will be optional; however, if pursuing an Indiana Academic Honors Diploma, it may be needed.
+Reviewing your transcript with your counselor is highly recommended.
+You must maintain a "C-"average each semester to remain in the course.
+I agree to the above conditions and ask to be admitted into my chosen AP / Dual Credit / Honors course for the upcoming school year.
+Student Signature Date Parent Signature Date Teacher Approval Date Counselor Signature Date